Syphilis: Historic use of mercury

+The Martyrdom of Mercury (1709), showing 18th-century hospital patients undergoing syphilis treatment.

 As a form of chemotherapy, elemental mercury had been used to treat skin diseases in Europe as early as 1363.
 As syphilis spread, preparations of mercury were among the first medicines used to combat it.
-Mercury is in fact highly anti-microbial: by the 16th century it was sometimes found to be sufficient to halt development of the disease when applied to ulcers as an inunction or when inhaled as a suffumigation.
+Mercury is highly anti-microbial: by the 16th century it was sometimes found to be sufficient to halt development of the disease when applied to ulcers as an inunction or when inhaled as a suffumigation.
 It was also treated by ingestion of mercury compounds.

-Once the disease had gained a strong foothold, however, the amounts and forms of mercury necessary to control its development exceeded the human body's ability to tolerate it, and the treatment became worse and more lethal than the disease.
-Nevertheless, medically directed mercury poisoning became widespread through the 17th, 18th, and 19th centuries in Europe, North America, and India.
+Once the disease had gained a strong foothold, the amounts and forms of mercury necessary to control its development exceeded the human body's ability to tolerate it, and the treatment became worse and more lethal than the disease.
+Medically directed mercury poisoning became widespread through the 17th, 18th, and 19th centuries in Europe, North America, and India.
 Mercury salts such as mercury (II) chloride were still in prominent medical use as late as 1916, and considered effective and worthwhile treatments.

 Early infections

 The first-line treatment for uncomplicated syphilis (primary or secondary stages) remains a single dose of intramuscular benzathine benzylpenicillin.
 The bacterium is highly vulnerable to penicillin when treated early, and a treated individual is typically rendered non-infective in about 24 hours.
 Doxycycline and tetracycline are alternative choices for those allergic to penicillin; due to the risk of birth defects, these are not recommended for pregnant women.
 Resistance to macrolides, rifampicin, and clindamycin is often present.

 Ceftriaxone, a third-generation cephalosporin antibiotic, may be as effective as penicillin-based treatment.
 It is recommended that a treated person avoid sex until the sores are healed.
 In comparison to azithromycin for treatment in early infection, there is lack of strong evidence for superiority of azithromycin to benzathine penicillin G.